-Joseph begins a five-part series on the Four Noble Truths.
+Joseph begins a multi-part series on the Four Noble Truths.
 This week: what is Dukkha?

 The first of the Four Noble Truths is that Dukkha exists.
 Joseph dives deep into the true meaning of Dukkha, which is the foundation of the Buddha’s teaching.